drewmiller5/ITProject566V1.2/README.md

 # Project overview
-Create a console-based, multi-layered, data-drive application using campaigns and channels.
+Create a console-based, multi-layered, data-driven application using campaigns and channels.